 Unit I (ADA) - Services for Students with Disabilities

-- This means that 19% of this population (one of every five) has a disability.
+- 19% of this population (one of every five) has a disability.

-- The City University of New York (nineteen CUNY colleges) reports a total of 9,000 students with disabilities.
+- The City University of New York (24 CUNY campuses) reports a total of 9,000 students with disabilities.
 The actual number is probably much higher as this figure only reflects the number of students who have disclosed having a disability.

-- There are approximately 500 students with reported disabilities at Queensborough Community College.
+- There are over 600 students with reported disabilities at Queensborough Community College.